-David Vanille's opinion: Fruity (red fruits) and sweet notes dominate.
+Fruity (red fruit) and sweet notes dominate.
 Not spicy but very aromatic.
-Notes of star anise, coriander, woody.
-A feminine spice par excellence that is easily used in salads, cheese, sauces and fish.
-The best compromise to rediscover the flavours of pepper without the spiciness.
+Notes of star anise, coriander and woody notes.
+A feminine spice par excellence that is easily used in salads, cheese, sauces and fish

 Food pairing: Salads, white meats, fish, caramelized fruits, chocolate.

 "The best of the harvest, very sweet and fruity pepper pearls"

 Notice: Undefined index: reduction_with_tax in /home/davidvanille/public_html/cache/smarty/compile/b5/16/81/b51681252795e01f89f236f431a6db8e4ed1325e.file.product.tpl.php on line 840